microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

 ```

 ### -IsManagementRestricted
-Indicates whether the device is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
+true if the device is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
-The default value is false.
+Default value is false.
 Read-only.
 To manage a device that's a member of a restricted administrative unit, the calling app must be assigned the Directory.Write.Restricted permission.
 For delegated scenarios, the administrators must also be explicitly assigned supported roles at the restricted administrative unit scope.